Nishaali/Nishaali/README.md

 I am a bibliophile who loves to explore new domains and enrich my skillset.An introvert trying to break boundaries .

 I am a final year Computer Engineering student looking for full time opportunities.
 I am proficient in C++,Java and Python languages.
 My database skills include Oracle SQL and MongoDB.
 As a former summer Analyst at Citi I am also experienced in working with Spring Boot and REST services.
+I am also proficient in HTML,CSS,PHP and Javascript.

 Note: If not by my computer, you can find me enjoying a book or listening to Kpop while sipping a cup of coffee.